An Opinionated Guide to Scaling Your Company's Security

 A nice introduction and overview of automated bug finding techniques, covering the strengths, weaknesses and best use cases for leveraging several approaches.
 We discuss static and dynamic taint analysis, symbolic execution, fuzzing, and combining symbolic execution and fuzzing.

-By day, Clint is a Technical Director at NCC Group, a global information assurance specialist providing organizations with security consulting services.
+Before r2c, Clint was a Technical Director at NCC Group, a global information assurance specialist providing organizations with security consulting services.
 He’s helped companies implement security automation and DevSecOps best practices as well as performed penetration tests for companies ranging from large enterprises to new startups.

 Clint has previously spoken at conferences including BlackHat USA, AppSec USA, and AppSec EU.
 Clint holds a Ph.D. in Computer Science from the University of California, Davis.

-Daniel is a co-founder of Practical Program Analysis, LLC.
+Daniel is the Chief Scientist and co-founder of tl;dr sec.
 By day, Daniel is an Assistant Professor of Computer Science at Southern Oregon University.
 His research interests are in program analysis, security, and machine learning on code.
 He has built automated tools that have found bugs in the Linux kernel and OpenSSL.

 Daniel holds a Ph.D. in Computer Science from the University of California, Davis.